Special Information for International Students

 Curricular Practical Training (CPT)

-- These forms are for F-1 international students who have completed one academic year in full time student status.
+- These authorizations are for F-1 international students who have completed one academic year in full time student status.

 - J-1 Students have different work authorizations, and dependents (F-2 or J-2) are not eligible for CPT/OPT.

-- Most forms can now be submitted online through the RGlobal portal.
+- All requests must be submitted online through the RGlobal portal.

 F-1 students eligible for CPT are: